-- The default gateway is supplied by a DHCP server - All the machines that need to access the system are in the same subnet using DHCP.
-If you have an HA cluster, you must provide the IP address for each node in the cluster.
+- The default gateway is supplied by a DHCP server - All the machines that need to access the system are in the same subnet

-IP address Specifies the IP address for the system if you are not are not using DHCP.
+Specifies the IP address for the system if you are not using DHCP.
 If you have an HA cluster, you must provide the IP address for each node in the cluster.